Warframe: Switch, ninth generation consoles, and cross-platform play

 A Nintendo Switch version was announced in July 2018 and was ported by Panic Button, and was released on November 20, 2018.
 The various versions of Warframe currently support full cross-platform play across several devices, with options to link their accounts to other consoles.
 In honor of the Nintendo Switch version, Nintendo added the character Lotus and her enhanced form Natah into Super Smash Bros.
 Ultimate as a spirit; the addition was considered to be bizarre as Digital Extremes had next to no ties to Nintendo and Warframe lies outside of Masahiro Sakurai's repertoire of game references.

 As of December 2020, Leyou has been bought by the Chinese company Tencent for a $1.5 billion deal meaning that Digital Extremes is now owned by the Chinese company which also has stakes in Epic Games, Activision Blizzard and Ubisoft.
 Within the community of Warframe, voices of concern were outed by the acquisition and the possible meddling of Tencent in the continuation of the game.
 Digital Extremes published a statement explaining about the deal and the consequences and reassuring that the new ownership will not impact the game whatsoever.

 Digital Extremes announced that they will bring Warframe to the PlayStation 5 and Xbox Series X and Series S upon their release in 2020.
 A port developed by Blind Squirrel Games for iOS was announced on February 15, 2024, with it being released 5 days later on February 20 the same year.
-A port to Android devices was announced in late December 2024.
+A port to Android devices was announced in late December 2024, with its closed beta released on November 28, 2025.The port itself was released on February 11th, 2026 for Canadian players; and was released on February 18th, 2026 for the rest of the world.